Domestic violence in China: Incidence and statistics

 While violence against women is the most common manifestation of domestic violence, it is not the only form.
 Domestic violence includes violence against any member within a household by a relative or partner.

 In terms of detailed statistics, though the ACWF and the National Bureau of Statistics of China release reports on domestic violence issues revealing the number of cases and victims, there currently is no well-organized official database.
 News and related articles calling for more attention, even in official news reports by the ACWF use the same statistics repeatedly while up-to-date surveys are conducted with joint efforts.

 A 2004 survey by the ACWF found that 16% of families experiences male-on-female violence, whereas 30% of families had experienced domestic violence in general.
 In more recent years, the National Bureau of Statistics of China and the Third Survey of Social Status of Women by the ACWF reported that in the year of 2010 alone, 24.7% of women aged between 24 and 60 experienced domestic violence in different forms and the ACWF received about 40,000 - 50,000 complaints about domestic violence.
 These incidents continue despite laws against domestic violence due to deeply rooted patriarchal norms in Chinese society.

 A 2021 report from the State Council of People's Republic of China on anti-domestic violence work revealed that the proportion of women suffering from both physical and mental impacts of domestic violence in marriage has dropped to 8.6%, from 13.8% in 2010.

 The ACWF released its latest data on domestic violence along with the National Bureau of Statistics of China in 2022, where the reported filed cases related to domestic violence rose to 94,571.
 The proportion of families undertaking the influence of domestic violence still hovers at a level of 30%, among a total of 270 million families in China.
 Over 100 thousand families "have been destructed" due to domestic violence each year over the past decade.
 In the filed cases, 70% of the victims combine both female member and the child who undertook violence from the male member in the family of three to four.

+According to OECD estimates in 2023, 19% of Chinese women aged aged 15-49 who have ever been in an intimate partnership have faced intimate partner violence, compared to 18% in the European Union, 20% in Japan, 26% in the United States and 35% in India.